gkurts/git-training/handouts/0001-02-01-GitBasics-Saving.md

 ```

 New file is now listed as both a new file, and the contents of the file
-at the time I did 'git add' is what would be committed, however Git now
+at the time I did 'git add' is what would be committed.

-sees that there are unstaged changes.
-To get these changes included in
+Git now sees that there are unstaged changes.
+For these changes to be included in the next commit, I could:

-my next commit I need to either add them with git add again, or use some
-of the shortcuts available with git commit which will be discussed next.
+* `git add newfile.md` --- re-add the one file
+* `git add -u` - update all modified and tracked files files
+* `git add -A` - add all files tracked and untracked

 `git commit`
 ------------